maidsafe/rfcs/text/0000-low-level-api/0000-low-level-api.md

 #[no_mangle] pub unsafe extern "C" sample_opaque_allocation(o_opaque_handle: *mut u64) -> i32;

 // An invalid `u64` handle would never mean UB - it will either end up being ignored and error
-// result returned OR deleting of something else (which is fine as it would give an error next
+// result returned OR deleting something else (which is fine as it would give an error next time
-// time you accessed that something else).
+// you accessed that something else).
 #[no_mangle] pub unsafe extern "C" sample_opaque_deallocation(o_opaque_handle: u64) -> i32;
 ```
 Internally `safe_core` would remove the object it stored in some `Map<u64, ThisOpaqueType>`.